 In truth, Killers from Space has all the makings of a good B movie.
 The story, concocted by director William Lee Wilder’s son, Myles Wilder, is not a bad one.
 The attempt to meld a spy thriller with an alien abduction scheme has worked up to this day, with X-Files as the penultimate example.
 Wilder takes his cues from alien mind control stories such as the one found in Invaders from Mars (1953, review) and combines it with the always popular amnesia trope (done to perfection in Richard Condon’s 1959 novel The Manchurian Candidate and carried on in Robert Ludlum’s 1980 book The Bourne Identity), and is careful not to reveal the aliens until halfway through the film.
 Granted – the script is clumsy and illogical and the dialogue, especially the one involving the aliens, is disastrous, but Myles Wilder and his tag-team buddy William Raynor weren’t totally useless writers, as they proved with their successful TV work later on.
 With even a semi-decent budget and a good director, say like Jack Arnold or William Cameron Menzies, this could have been a minor science fiction classic in the vein of It Came from Outer Space (1953, review).

 But, alas, they are stuck with a shoestring budget and Willie Wilder.
 I have written in length about Wilder Sr. and Jr. in my review of their previous film Phantom from Space, so head over there for some more insight.
 But briefly: William Wilder was the older brother of the accomplished Austrian writer-director Billy Wilder.
 In 1945 Billy’s estranged brother Willie took some of the money he had made as a successful handbag manufacturer in New York and set himself up as an independent film producer in Los Angeles.
-Phantom from Space was his third feature film as a director, and the first of his early fifties sci-fi trilogy, the others being Killers from Space and The Snow Creature (1954).
+Phantom from Space was his third feature film as a director, and the first of his early fifties sci-fi trilogy, the others being Killers from Space and The Snow Creature (1954, review).
 These three have become his most lasting legacy, and are often considered among the worst of all the inane science fiction cheapos made in the decade.
 He directed eight more films in the fifties and sixties, including the sci-fi tinged The Man Without a Body (1957) and a last science fiction-ish movie called The Omegans (1968)